nextcloud/documentation/admin_manual/installation/source_installation.rst

 Manual Installation on Linux
 ============================

-Installing Nextcloud on Linux from our Open Build Service packages is the preferred method (see :doc:`linux_installation`).
-These are maintained by Nextcloud engineers, and you can use your package manager to keep your Nextcloud server up-to-date.

-.. note:: Enterprise customers should refer to
-   :doc:`../enterprise_installation/linux_installation`

-If there are no packages for your Linux distribution, or you prefer installing from the source tarball, you can setup Nextcloud from scratch using a classic LAMP stack (Linux, Apache, MySQL/MariaDB, PHP).
+You can setup Nextcloud from scratch using a classic LAMP stack (Linux, Apache, MySQL/MariaDB, PHP).
 This document provides a complete walk-through for installing Nextcloud on Ubuntu 14.04 LTS Server with Apache and MariaDB, using `the Nextcloud .tar archive